kana800/playground/README.md

-### Playground

 This repository contains my random projects, ideas obtained from different repository; Few them are listed below:
 1. https://github.com/florinpop17/app-ideas
 2. https://github.com/karan/Projects/

-This repository will be used a practice ground to *solidify* different concepts that I learn.
+> This repository will be used a practice ground to *solidify* different concepts that I learn.
 All notes can be found in my [`garden`](https://github.com/kana800/garden)

-<h5 align="center">CODES IN THIS REPOSITORY MIGHT BE BUGGY USE IT AT YOUR OWN RISK</h5>
+> CODES IN THIS REPOSITORY MIGHT BE BUGGY USE IT AT YOUR OWN RISK

 ---

+<h3 style="align:center;">Playground</h3>

 #### Overview